SharpKoi/OiDuark/README.md

 ## Requirements 💻
 * Windows 10 / Windows 11 / Linux
-* Java 11+
+* Java 11+ (Optional)

 ## Usage 🧭

 Please check if your environment satisfies the requirements.

+Note that if you download the binary release from [the github releases page](https://github.com/SharpKoi/OiDuark/releases), it includes the java runtime, which is the supported version.
+So you won't need to install java runtime on your environment.

 ### Linux